-It is important for parents to be aware of the purpose of the Augmented Benchmark Examinations and The Iowa Tests as well as the dates for testing.
-It is also essential that parents be involved in their students' ongoing preparation for testing, as well as preparation immediately before scheduled testing.
+It is important for parents to be aware of the purpose of the Mid-Year End-of-Course Examinations and the dates for testing.
+It is also essential that parents be involved in students' ongoing preparation for testing as well as preparation immediately preceding testing.